-The REIT has estimated that distributions to be made for the year ended December 31, 2016 represent an approximate 100% return of capital.
+The REIT has estimated that distributions to be made for the year ending December 31, 2017 will represent an approximate 100% return of capital.

 ISSUED AND OUTSTANDING SECURITIES AND NORMAL COURSE ISSUER BID

 The REIT is authorized to issue an unlimited number of Units and an unlimited number of special voting units (the "Special Voting Units").